Arns Innovations summary

 Future inventionNew disclosures, adjacent methods, bundling opportunities, gap-filling inventions, and more visible recombination logic.

-Why this becomes educational too
+Why this is educational too